 Yarrow to relieve uterine pain

-Is tea also recommended against painful periods ?
+Is tea also recommended for painful periods ?

 Some women suffer from water retention during their menstrual cycles.
 For these problems, green tea can be a good natural remedy.

-You will also like :
+You may also like :